Hangul: Letter counts

-Rather than use different shapes for initial and final consonants representing the same sounds, Hangul uses the same consonants.
-Some consonants are not typically used as final consonants, however.
+Hangul uses the same letters for initial and final consonants.
+Some letters are not typically used as final consonants, however.

-Consonants
+Consonant letters

-Below are the Hangul consonants that are in current use for Korean.
+Below are the Hangul consonant letters that are in current use for Korean.
 They have different pronunciations as well as transcriptions in Revised Romanization depending on whether they are in the initial or final part of a syllable block.